Nickchapman3773/Uranium-Fever/README.md

 	- Yes.
 Uranium Fever is entirely self contained through the use of a Stock Game folder.
 As long as you have the appropriate Fallout installations (Fallout 3, Fallout New Vegas, and all DLCs) the installation will still work and will not interfere with your other modded setup.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- No. The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.
+- Selecting Perks - I cannot select a perk.
+Why?
+	- By design, you can only select perks at even levels (2, 4, 6, etc..).
+Due to the functionality of Vegas Elysium, the perk menu must pop-up every level, despite perks not always being available every level.
 - Size - Why is the installation requirement so large?
 	- When Wabbajack compiles and installs a list, it requires simultaneously drive presence of the initial download, the unedited file, and the file after it has been altered (in our case, most large texture packs have been appropriately compressed, optimized, and BSA packed).
 Many of these files are automatically removed following installation, though if desired, around 50gb of download files can also be deleted.
 Deleting these download files will make updating more arduous, however.
 - Start Location - Can I start in the Mojave Wasteland?